 - Simply track how much you play from one week to the next.
-Build up gradually, don’t take long breaks, and avoid zero squash in three weeks to four in one week!
+Build up gradually, don’t take long breaks, and avoid zero squash games in three weeks, followed by four in one week!

 - When you improve your skill you learn to leverage larger muscles in the body.
-This is true for both footwork and stoke technique.
+This is true for both footwork and stroke technique.

 - When you understand the demands of the sport you know which areas to train in the gym and on the court.